tdeitch/cfg/README.md

 1. Ensure the git repo is up to date with no uncommitted changes

-2. `git submodule update --init --recursive` to update submodules
+2. (Optional) Run `update-repo.sh` to sync changes (see next section).

 3. Run `setup.sh` to sync changes from cfg to the local computer

 ## To update cfg with local changes

-1. Run `update.sh` to sync changes made on the computer to the repo
+1. Run `update-repo.sh` to sync changes made on the computer to the repo

 2. Review the changes and commit the ones you want to keep

-3. (Optional) run `clean.sh` to remove packages from the computer before updating.
-This makes the subsequent setup step slower, so only do it if you've made changes outside of cfg that you want to remove from the computer.
+3. (Optional) Run `brew bundle cleanup --global` to clean up Homebrew packages that are installed on the computer but not listed in the Brewfile.
+Run with `--force` once you are sure you want to remove the listed packages.

 4. Run `setup.sh` to sync changes from cfg back to the local computer

-## To clean up old Homebrew packages

-1. `brew bundle cleanup --global` (dry run)

-2. `brew bundle cleanup --global --force` (for real)

 ## Troubleshooting